So you took the leap and attempted the Professional Scrum Master I (PSM I) Assessment From Scrum.org.

-- Read Scrum – A Pocket Guide by Gunther Verheyen.
+- Read Scrum – A Pocket Guide by Gunther Verheyen (paid link).
 This book will boost your chances of a pass significantly.

 Be bold and go for it again sooner rather than later.
 You will have learnt a lot from your first attempt so if you follow the steps above you should be in a good position to pass.

 I hope this information will help you to pass.
 Let me know how you get on via the comments below.
 Good luck!

 Scrum.org Launches Professional Scrum Product Backlog Management Skills Training Course28th September 2023

 Scrum.org Professional Scrum Product Backlog Management Skills (PSPBM Skills) Study Notes27th September 2023

 How To Pass The Professional Scrum Product Backlog Management Skills (PSPBM Skills) Assessment From Scrum.org27th September 2023